You Don't Mess with the Zohan: Home media

-The film was released on DVD on October 7, 2008, with a 2-disc unrated edition, a single-disc unrated edition, and a theatrical edition, as well as a Blu-ray edition and UMD for PSP.
+You Don't Mess with the Zohan was released on DVD on October 7, 2008, with a 2-disc unrated edition, a single-disc unrated edition, and a theatrical edition, as well as a Blu-ray edition and UMD for PSP, by Sony Pictures Home Entertainment.
 It has sold over 1.2 million DVD units gathering revenue of $26 million.